yosftag1/eeg-alzheimer-classification/README.md

 # EEG Graph Classification for Alzheimer's Detection

 > note: This work was completed for my graduation thesis.
-Most experiments were run on Kaggle and or- Cross-validation performance

-## Contributingpyter notebooks, so the bulk of the code lives in notebooks throughout this repo.
+Most experiments were run on Kaggle and organized as Jupyter notebooks, so the bulk of the code lives in notebooks throughout this repo.

 ## Data